A Graphop Analysis of Graph Neural Networks on Sparse Graphs: Generalization and Universal Approximation: Background on Graph Limit Theory and GNNs

 \subsection{Graphon Analysis of GNNs}

 The study of GNNs via graphon analysis offers insights into the networks' expressivity and generalization across complex graph structures.
+Related graphon-based approaches have also been used to study transferability properties of GNNs. \cite{ruiz2020graphon, ruiz2023transferability}.
 The analysis of GNNs extends their understanding by introducing metrics on spaces of objects that generalize graphs, such as the graphon space and cut distance as described in the previous section.

-Levie \cite{levie2024graphon} extends traditional graphon theory to graphon-signals, pairing graphs with signals on their nodes to form graphon-signals.
+\cite{levie2024graphon} extends traditional graphon theory to graphon-signals, pairing graphs with signals on their nodes to form graphon-signals.
 A graph signal is a pair $(G,\mathrm{\mathbf{ f}})$, where $G$ is a graph with node set $[n]$ and signal $\mathrm{\mathbf{f}}\in\mathbb{R}^{n\times d}$ that assigns the value $\mathrm{f_i}\in\mathbb{R}^d$ to every node $i\in[n]$, that represents the node's features.
 See Appendix \ref{sec:graphsignal}.
 Graph-signals can be extended to graphon-signal, where the nodes set is represented by $[0,1]$, and the signal is a multi-dimensional bounded measurable function on $[0,1]$.

 \begin{definition}[Graphon-signal] The pair $(W,f)$ where $W\in\mathcal{W}_0$ is a graphon and $f:[0,1]\to[-r,r]^d$ for some $r>0$ is called a \emph{graphon-signal}.
 Denote by $\mathcal{WL}_r^d$ the space of graphon-signals. \end{definition}